 I'm no designer, so when I have to create anything visual, I've learnt to keep it as simple as possible.
-With your website, it's best to pick a couple of colours to stick with (if you look at the Aliventures website, you'll see that my main two colours are the same as in this .pdf: the deep pink/red colour, and the bright blue).
+With your website, it's best to pick a couple of colours to stick with (on the Aliventures website, my main two colours are the same as in this .pdf: the deep pink/red colour, and the bright blue).